natenka/pyneng-book-en/docs/source/exercises/03_exercises.rst

 Task 3.1
 ^^^^^^^^^^^

-Install IPython in a virtual environment or globally in system if virtual environments are not used.
-After installation, by ipython command should open IPython interpreter (the output may differ slightly):
+Install IPython in a virtual environment or globally in OS.
+After installation, running ipython command should open IPython interpreter (the output may differ slightly):

 .. code:: python